Skip to content

 (e) On the prosecutor’s motion, the court must require that the defendant be booked, photographed, and fingerprinted.”

 At an Arraignment hearing, the accused must be informed of the prosecutor’s charge.
-Though literacy rates are higher today; the defendant has the right to have the judge read the written Complaint to her in open court.
+Though literacy rates are higher today, the defendant has the right to have the judge read the written Complaint in open court.
 Most waive that right and just read it themselves.

-The Minnesota Court Rules of Criminal Procedure promise a speedy trial right as well as short time-frames for pre-trial procedures.
+The Rules of Criminal Procedure include a speedy trial right as well as short time-frames for pretrial procedures.
 But most defendants waive these short deadlines, especially when not in custody.
 Most prioritize winning the case over losing quickly.

 The First Appearance is normally the point at which the court learns who the defendant’s lawyer will be.
 The defendant may apply for a Public Defender as their defense attorney, based upon income.
 Or the defendant has the right to retain a private defense lawyer of their own choosing.